 - repair costs.

-The purchase and maintenance costs of tools acquired for work purposes can be deducted as expenses for the production of income
+The purchase and maintenance costs can be deducted as expenses for the production of income

-If you have bought or repaired tools you need for your work, you can deduct the costs as expenses for the production of income.
-When you report costs on your tax return, remember to specify how they relate to your work.
+If you have bought tools for work, you can deduct the costs as expenses for the production of income.

-You can also deduct the maintenance and repair costs for tools, in addition to the acquisition price.
+You can also deduct the maintenance and repair costs for tools, in addition to their acquisition prices.

 Reimbursement for tools paid by the employer